History of the United States Army National Guard: War of 1812

 Artist depiction of Battle of New Orleans, including militia.

 At the start of the War of 1812 the regular army totaled less than 12,000 soldiers.
 Congress authorized expanding the army to 35,000, but recruiting was only moderately successful because of poor pay and a lack of trained leaders.
-In addition, war with England was less popular in some areas of the country than others, which made it difficult to convince men to enlist.
-For example, in Vermont residents saw little need to fight the British in the dominion of Canada, which was a profitable trading partner.
+In addition, war with Britain was less popular in some areas of the country than others, which made it difficult to convince men to enlist.
+For example, in Vermont residents saw little need to invade Canada, which was a profitable trading partner.

 Both regular and hastily organized militias took part in battles throughout the war, with mixed results.
 For example, the militia fled during the Battle of Bladensburg, giving rise to the description of the event as the "Bladensburg races."
 On the other hand, less than three weeks later the Maryland militia won a strategic victory at the Battle of North Point.
-Alexander Macomb also led a successful action at Plattsburgh, with his small force of regulars and militia defeating a British attempt to invade upstate New York from Canada.
+Alexander Macomb also led a successful action at Plattsburgh, with his small force of regulars and militia repulsing a British attempt to invade upstate New York from Canada.
 In addition, Andrew Jackson employed militia effectively at the Battle of New Orleans.